Cascade Forest Conservancy

 Cascade Forest Conservancy (CFC) is the only non-profit organization focused entirely on protecting and sustaining the forests, streams, wildlife, and communities in the southern Washington Cascades through conservation, education, and advocacy.

 Our projects and strategies are designed to ensure that our region is one where native life–flora, fauna, microbes, the entire biota–thrive in diverse forest and aquatic ecosystems.
-We strive for a region resilient to the effects of climate change – one that is sustainably managed and supports the economies of flourishing rural communities through recreation, tourism, and competent caring use, so that it may continue to inspire and nourish for centuries to come.
+We strive for a region resilient to the effects of climate change – one that is sustainably managed and supports the economies of rural communities through recreation, tourism, and competent caring use, so that it may continue to inspire and nourish for centuries to come.

-Education: We believe people feel connected to place and empowered to make a difference when they learn more about the ecology of their region and the threats it faces.
-Every year, CFC provides hundreds of volunteers of all ages with one-of-a-kind opportunities to work alongside experts in the field on science and restoration projects that are improving conditions in the Cascades.
-We also strive to empower our community to speak up for places they care about by providing detailed information about when and how to engage in public comment opportunities or by holding public events where audience members are given chances to raise their voices and help shape public policy for the better.
+We empower our community to speak up for places they care about by providing detailed information about when and how to engage in public comment opportunities and by holding public events where audience members are given chances to raise their voices and help shape public policy for the better.

 Global problems, local solutions: We’re working to understand how global problems, like climate change, will impact ecosystems in the southern Washington Cascades, and what we can do about it on the local level.

-Powered by Grassroots: Cascade Forest Conservancy was founded nearly four decades ago by people who volunteered their time and energy to speak out against the destruction of the places they loved.
+Powered by Grassroots: Cascade Forest Conservancy was founded four decades ago by people who volunteered their time and energy to speak out against the destruction of the places they loved.
 A lot has changed since then, but our greatest strength today, as it was then, is a community of people like you who want to see a better future for their region.
 Our work is possible because of the generosity of our incredible volunteers, supporters, and donors.
 Please join us.

 Organization Data